-Vintage Four Quartet is a group with over 140 years experience singing barbershop.
+Vintage Four Quartet is a group with over 150 years experience singing barbershop.
 That is why we are "Vintage" like a fine wine, but not old.

-Bill "Duke" Andrus, our Tenor, has 48 years and his barbershop tenure has carried him from California to the Low Country, having spent most of his years on the west coast.
+Bill "Duke" Andrus, our Tenor, has 51 years and his barbershop tenure has carried him from California to the Low Country, having spent most of his years on the west coast.
 He has sung in numerous quartets and has more than 20 years as a chorus director.
 He currently sings with Savannah, Hilton Head and Sun City choruses.

 Our Lead, Gary Barker has been a barbershopper since 1984.
 He was a member of the 1991 Northeast District Champion Quartet, The Reunion and has competed with them on the International stage.
-He was a member of the Meridian-Silver City Chapter in Connecticut and is now a member of the Savannah Chorus.
+He was a member of the Meridian-Silver City Chapter in Connecticut and is now a member of the Frank Thorne Chapter.

 William, "Bill" Andrusic, the Baritone, has been a member since 1988 singing with the Bowie Knights of Harmony in Maryland.
-He joined the Research Triangle Park General Assembly Chorus in 1997 and has sung on the International stage with them 2 times and will be on stage with them again this year in Portland, OR.
+He joined the Research Triangle Park General Assembly Chorus in 1997 and has sung on the International stage with them 3 times.
 He has also sung in numerous chapter quartets through the years.
-He is also a member of the Sun City Chorus and, of course, Mt Pleasant.
+He is a member of the Sun City Chorus and Mt Pleasant Chorus.

-In January 2012 Our Bass singer, Bob Proctor of Savannah stepped down.
-Brian Franck then stepped in.
-He started singing barbershop in a quartet in college and has been a member of the Barbershop Harmony Society for 46 years, mostly in Ohio.
+Brian Franck, our Bass, started singing barbershop in a quartet in college and has been a member of the Barbershop Harmony Society for 49 years, mostly in Ohio.
 He was the director of the Cleveland East Chorus for 33 years and has sung in numerous quartets.
 He is presently the director of the New River Harmony Chorus at Sun City Hilton Head.